Diabetes insipidus (DI) is defined as the passage of large volumes (>3 L/24 hr) of dilute urine (< 300 mOsm/kg). It has the following 2 major forms:

 No specific dietary considerations exist in chronic DI, but the patient should understand the importance of an adequate and balanced intake of salt and water.
 A low-protein, low-sodium diet can help to decrease urine output.

 Patients with DI must take special precautions, such as when traveling, to be prepared to treat vomiting or diarrhea and to avoid dehydration with exertion or hot weather.
+Patients should ensure access to water at their destination when traveling.
+Travels through deserts are best undertaken at night to avoid the excessive dehydration that can occur during day travel.

 After pituitary surgery, patients should undergo continuous monitoring of fluid intake, urinary output, and specific gravities, along with daily measurements of serum electrolytes.
 In patients who develop DI, administer parenteral desmopressin every 12-24 hours, along with adequate fluid to match losses.